 Canadian Citizenship Processing Time

-A typical Canadian Citizenship grant processing time in 2025 is 15 months.
-To receive your citizenship certificate, it currently takes about 8 months.
-This means that from the day you submit your completed application, it could take around 2 years until it is fully processed.
+This means that from the day you submit your completed application, it could take around 9 months until it is fully processed.

 Learn more about Canadian Citizenship processing times.